ricardobaumann/car_api/README.md

 ## Instalation
 1. Install ruby 2.2 or superior
-2. Setup a mondodb database.
+2. Setup a mongodb database.
 For local development, I used the mongo docker image, on port 27017 without authentication.
 For more details, see https://hub.docker.com/_/mongo/
 3. Clone repository and CD to it
 4. Run <strong>gem install bundler</strong>
 5. Run <strong>bundle install</strong>